damianhakert/damianhakert.github.io/source/handbook/contracts/index.html.md

 Assuming that the [hiring process](https://about.gitlab.com/handbook/hiring/) went smoothly, now it is time to prepare the applicable contracts.
 The following set of steps should suffice:

-1. Select the relevant contracts to copy them into Word or a Google Doc (see next step for details).
-Employees / Contractors should always be employed by the GitLab entity where they are located (e.g. GitLab BV should not contract with contractors / employees in the US and vice versa).
+1. Employees / Contractors should always be employed by the GitLab entity where they are located (e.g. GitLab BV should not contract with contractors / employees in the US and vice versa).
 If the employee is in the US, GitLab Inc. should be the hiring/contracting entity.
 In all other regions GitLab BV should be the hiring / contracting entity.

-1. Copy the relevant contracts to a single Word or Google Doc (Word does a better job of retaining formatting).
+1. Copy the relevant contract(s) to a Google Doc, and place it in Google Drive, following the structure {entity} -> {contractors or employees} -> {ZZ In Process of Hiring} -> {folder with name of applicant}.

-  * NOTE: Remember that regardless of the status of the new team member, i.e. contractor or employee for either GitLab Inc., or GitLab BV, an NDA and IP Agreement (called a PIAA for the Inc. entity) must be included with the contract.
+1. Remember that regardless of the status of the new team member, i.e. contractor or employee for either GitLab Inc., or GitLab BV, an NDA and IP Agreement (called a PIAA for the Inc. entity) must be included with the contract.
-  * Further formatting tips once it is in Word:
-     * select all, and
-        * decrease font size a few times until everything looks more reasonable.
-The main headers need to be adjusted further to fit on a single line.
-        * set line spacing to 1.0
-        * add space after paragraphs
-     * Insert page breaks for Signature pages and Exhibits, and between contract and PIAA.

 1. Find all fields with curly brackets (` { } `), and edit as appropriate.
 It is often efficient to do a find + replace on fields that appear multiple times such as names, email addresses, etc. (fields are named the same in the contracts / PIAA to make this easier).

 1. When removing optional clauses, take care that the paragraph / section numbering still makes sense (especially for the GitLab Inc offer letter).

+1. Have the contract reviewed, per the guideline on the [Hiring page](https://about.gitlab.com/handbook/hiring/).

-1. Save newly created contract + PIAA (or offer letter + PIAA), and process via HelloSign (also see [how to get legal documents signed](https://about.gitlab.com/handbook/#signing-legal-documents) ).
+1. Process new contract(s) via HelloSign (also see [how to get legal documents signed](https://about.gitlab.com/handbook/#signing-legal-documents) ).